 Major George Campbell Brown, Ewell's assistant adjutant general (A.A.G.) and the son of Lizinka Campbell Ewell, married Lucius Junius Polk's daughter Susan after the war, and helped his mother and step-father manage the Spring Hill plantation and land in Tennessee and Mississippi.
 Upon the deaths of Ewell and his wife in 1872, he took over the running of the Spring Hill plantation until his death in 1893.Back to Top

+Enslaved people are documented in the context of human trafficking and punishment of acts of resistance.
 Chiefly correspondence between members of the Polk family of North Carolina and Tennessee, and correspondence and papers of the Campbell family of Tennessee.

-Other papers include documents for land purchases in Tennessee and Mecklenburg County, N.C.; a printed copy of a political speech by George Washington Campbell in 1809; a certificate of indenture between George Washington Campbell and John Overton (1766-1833); a bill of sale for slaves; and a letter to David Hubbard on an appointment to the Choctaw Commission.
+Other papers include documents for land purchases in Tennessee and Mecklenburg County, N.C.; a printed copy of a political speech by George Washington Campbell in 1809; a certificate of indenture between George Washington Campbell and John Overton (1766-1833); a bill of sale for enslaved people; and a letter to David Hubbard on an appointment to the Choctaw Commission.

 Correspondence of the Polk family for this period consist of letters from Lucius Junius Polk to his daughters and to various individuals regarding business matters and land purchases, and one from his brother Leonidas Polk in Philadelphia.